Skip to main content

 The GINA Prohibition on Spousal Health Inquiries for Reward

 The most significant restriction on spousal participation comes from GINA.
-The law was designed to prevent employers from using to make employment decisions.
+The law was designed to prevent employers from using genetic information to make employment decisions.
 The definition of “genetic information” is exceptionally broad and includes information about the “manifestation of a disease or disorder in family members,” which the regulations explicitly state includes spouses.

 Offering a financial incentive to a spouse in exchange for their health information is now largely prohibited under GINA.